-The Long Shot
+The Revenge of the Normal Republicans

 Contemplating this sort of insurgency is one thing when the GOP is locked out of power.
 But come November, Republicans are likely—based on all the available evidence—to rout Democrats in the midterm elections.
 If that happens, the loudest and most radical elements of the Republican Party will be emboldened, and any incentive to moderate the party’s identity will seem lost.

 Hurd acknowledges this.
 But if past is prologue, he says, Republicans will do little with their newly won power in 2023.
-Congressional leaders will struggle to corral their rambunctious majorities; the party will succeed in frustrating Biden’s agenda but fail to provide any governing vision for the country; and by 2024 the country will be forced to choose between two dug-in, do-nothing parties.
+Congressional leaders will struggle to corral their rambunctious majorities; the party will succeed in frustrating Joe Biden’s agenda but fail to provide any governing vision for the country; and by 2024 the country will be forced to choose between two dug-in, do-nothing parties.

 “At that point,” Hurd says, “Maybe people will feel like it’s time to get off this crazy train.”